Research

 Research interests

-- The syntax of clausal and pronominal marking in Sereer
+- The relationship between clausal marking and the syntax of the left-periphery in Sereer

 - Definiteness and plurality